-We find it convenient in our notations to number the dimensions of the FFT starting at 1, but to have all other numberings start at 0.
+We find it convenient in our notation to number the dimensions of the FFT starting at 1, but to have all other numberings start at 0.
 Without loss of generality, we assume that $n_1 \geq n_2 \geq \cdots \geq n_d$.
 We write $N= n_1\cdots n_d$ for the total number of array elements.

 The multidimensional FFT is the main computational kernel in many applications.
-An example is quantum molecular dynamics (QMD) ~\cite{kosloff88,leforestier91}, where the FFT is used in a spectral method to compute the kinetic-energy operation efficiently, and where the dimension increases rapidly with the number of atoms (three per additional atom), see~\cite{borowski04} for a 6D calculation.
-Other examples are classical molecular dynamics (MD), where a 3D FFT is used to compute long-range interactions efficiently based on Ewald sums, for instance in the LAMMPS package~\cite{plimpton97}, and 3D computed tomography~\cite{pryor17}.
-These are just a few examples; there are numerous other applications ranging from image processing, fluid flow simulation, to weather and climate prediction.
+An example is the solution of the time-dependent Schr\"{o}dinger equation by wave packet propagation~\cite{kosloff88,leforestier91}, where the FFT is used in a spectral method to compute the kinetic-energy operation efficiently, and where the dimension increases rapidly with the number of atoms (three per additional atom); see~\cite{borowski04} for a 6D calculation.
+Other examples are classical molecular dynamics (MD), where a 3D FFT is used to compute long-range interactions efficiently based on Ewald sums, for instance, in the LAMMPS package~\cite{plimpton97}, and 3D computed tomography~\cite{pryor17}.
+These are just a few examples; there are numerous other applications ranging from image processing to fluid flow simulation to weather and climate prediction.